jsebrech/tiny-signals/README.md

 - `const mySignal = signal(val)`: creates a signal.
 - `mySignal.value`: get or set the signal's value
-- `mySignal.effect(fn)`: call the function every time the signal's value changes, also call it initially
+- `const dispose = mySignal.effect(fn)`: call the function every time the signal's value changes, also call it initially.
+The `dispose()` function unregisters the effect from the signal.
 - `const result = computed(() => 'hello ' + mySignal.value, [mySignal])`: create a signal that is computed from other signals and values by a function, and will automatically update when the value of a dependency changes
+- `mySignal.addEventListener('change', fn)`: subscribe to changes without calling the function initially